bubu93200/MITmscore/MuseScoreRessources/readme.md

 # 7-Zip
 You will need a utility that handles .7z compressed files.
 7-Zip is open-source, free, and quite powerful, but there are alternatives that will work as well.

+# dtl
+Sometimes, library dtl in repertory ../thirdparty/dtl/dtl have to be in ../libmscore/dtl
+So replace it, if necessary.

 # Building

 Before you can build MuseScore, you need to download and install all of the prerequisites (above).